AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 * **Azure Blob Storage**

     The **Azure** external account can be used to import or export data to Adobe Campaign using a **[!UICONTROL Transfer file]** workflow activity.

-    :arrow_upper_right: Learn more about File transfer in workflows in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/file-transfer.html)

 To configure the **Azure** external account to work with Adobe Campaign, you need to provide the following details:

     * **[!UICONTROL Server]**:  URL of your Azure Blob storage server.